-The WISEWOMAN (Well-Integrated Screening and Evaluation for WOMen Across the Nation) program was created to help women understand and reduce their risk for heart disease and stroke by providing services to promote lasting heart-healthy lifestyles.
-Working with low-income, uninsured and underinsured women aged 40 to 64 years, the program provides heart disease and stroke risk factor screenings and services that promote healthy behaviors.
-The WISEWOMAN program is currently administered through CDC's Division for Heart Disease and Stroke Prevention (DHDSP) and is operated on a state-by-state basis.
+The WISEWOMAN (Well-Integrated Screening and Evaluation for WOMen Across the Nation) program was created to help women understand and reduce their risk for heart disease and stroke by providing services to promote lasting hearthealthy lifestyles.
+Working with lowincome, uninsured and underinsured women ages 40 to 64 years, the program provides heart disease and stroke risk factor screenings and services that promote healthy behaviors.
+The WISEWOMAN program is currently administered through the Centers for Disease Control and Prevention's (CDC's) Division for Heart Disease and Stroke Prevention (DHDSP) and is operated on a state-by-state basis.
 Services provided by each WISEWOMAN program vary, but all are designed to promote lifelong heart-healthy lifestyle changes.